FreeForDev/FreeForDev/README.md

 [Vercel](https://vercel.com) - Deploy web projects with the best frontend developer experience and highest end-user performance.

 [Tiiny.host](https://tiiny.host) - Tiiny Host is the simplest way to share your web project.
 Get feedback faster.

+[InfinityFree](https://infinityfree.net/) - InfinityFree is free forever!
+There is no time limit for free hosting.
+You can sign up whenever you want and use it for as long as you want!
+Some people have been hosting their websites with them for years.
+It is completely free, no credit card required, no time limits and no hidden fees.

+[ByetHost](https://byet.host/) - ByetHost is the child product of British web hosting provider iFastNet.
+It offers free shared hosting as well as premium hosting solutions, including shared hosting, VPS, email hosting, dedicated servers, and domain registration.

+[000WebHost](https://www.000webhost.com/) -  000webhost is a free website hosting solution that provides an array of valuable features, including a website builder, WordPress support, and no ads.

+[GoogieHost](https://googiehost.com/) - GoogieHost is a web hosting company that provides free hosting to customers.
+They also have premium hosting options, which provide you with some added features.
+Their hosting is all shared, which is not surprising, but it is quite reliable.